franitel/franitel.github.io/_posts/2019-02-4-loadbalancer-with-haproxy.md

 #### Load-Balanching __MODES__

-If for example we
+There are various different modes, which may be specified via the "balance" directive, in the backend section.
+The three most common approaches are:

-* __balance roundrobin:__ Distributing each request in turn to the next server:
+* __balance roundrobin:__ Distributing each request in turn to the next server.
-* __balance leastconn:__ Distributing each incoming request to the least loaded backed we have:
+* __balance leastconn:__ Distributing each incoming request to the least loaded backed we have.
-* __balance source:__	Distribute each request to a particular server, based upon the hash of the source IP making that request:
+* __balance source:__	Distribute each request to a particular server, based upon the hash of the source IP making that request.

-I would like to do some posts about HAPROXY, because we have a lot of options and it is a very interesting tool.
-In this post I'm going to configure HAPROXY
+I'd imagine the most popular use-case though would be directing traffic to webservers.
+In this next example we'll show connections made to a single IP address can be passed to four backend hosts.